alzwded/jakbeat/README.md

 Tested with gcc 6.3, but should work with any gcc that supports `--std=gnu++14`.

 It depends on libSDL2 and its headers which are expected to be in installed in the standard paths.
+In its current state, the headers REALLY need to be in `/usr/include`, otherwise you need to manually patch the makefile. (mostly because the silly win32 package doesn't include and SDL2 subdirectory in the include dir...)

+To build with GNU make do a `make -f Makefile.gcc` and to clean `make -f Makefile.gcc clean`.